-Reading discussion scholars can lead groups through conversations about the One Book South Dakota or any number of titles from the SDHC lending library with our Reading Group Toolkits.
+Reading discussion scholars can lead groups through conversations about the One Book South Dakota or any number of titles from the SDHC lending library with our Book Club to Go.

 Approved applicants will be listed in the printed 2018 SDHC Program Catalog and on the SDHC website.
 Our committee will review applications in early January, and we will distribute the catalog in February 2018.